meghaos/sanskrit/README.md

 Feel free to contribute to this project by submitting issues or pull requests.
 Any contributions are welcome!

 License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 2.